Zapier GDPR 2026 Germany — DPA, Article 28, SCCs and EU data transfers for German companies

 When is a DPIA required for using Zapier?

-Can German companies use Zapier for employee data?
+Can German companies use Zapier for sensitive or employee data?

 This page provides general legal information for German companies evaluating Zapier.
 It is not legal advice for a specific deployment.
 Compound Law advises businesses and founders in Germany on GDPR, commercial contracts, employment law, and AI-related compliance.
 If you want to review a Zapier deployment, a DPA, or a sensitive automation workflow, contact us.